 Freshly Whipped Cream

-To make freshly whipped cream is not too difficult.
-Before you begin whipping cream, make sure to chill your bowl and the heavy cream so that the cream will stay cold longer during the whipping process.
+To make fresh whipped cream is not too difficult.
+Before you begin whipping cream, make sure to chill your bowl and the heavy cream.
+This allows the cream to stay cold longer during the whipping process.
 Basically, cream whips better when it’s cold.
 The temperature affects how long it requires to whip, how light and fluffy it will get, and how long it is likely to stay that way (more science here).

-My friend and I have tested the different amount of sugar and we concluded that 8% of sugar to heavy whipping cream ratio gives perfect sweetness for the cake.
+My friend and I have tested the different amounts of sugar and we concluded that 8% of sugar to heavy whipping cream ratio gives perfect sweetness for the cake.

-Fresh strawberries may be not the easiest ingredient to purchase depends on where you live.
+Fresh strawberries might not be the easiest ingredient to purchase depends on where you live.
 I know I’m spoiled in California where we literally have strawberries all year round.
 When you select the strawberries, make sure they are equal in size and not too large so they’ll be more visually appealing.

 Japanese Strawberry Shortcake for the Holidays

 After several recipe testings, I am really happy with my results.
 My friends and family who enjoyed the cake agreed as well.
 Since then, I’ve served the Japanese strawberry shortcake several times over the holidays and it’s been a huge hit.